hanuljeon95/hanuljeon95.github.io/_posts/2020-09-05-Review-Large-sets-in-CZF.markdown

 Behavior of large sets
 ------

 Chapter 3 is short, but interesting chapter.
 We know that large cardinals are ordered linearly.
 This is never true constructively: we will see later that there are inaccessible sets $I$ and $J$ such that neither $I\subseteq J$ nor $J\subseteq I$.
+However, if $I\cap V_2=J\cap V_2$, then $I$ and $J$ are the same.
+The proof uses coding sets into truth values (which is just a subset of $1=\{0\}$.)
+Let me describe how the technique of 'coding into truth values' works and the brief description of Zeigler's proof.

 Section 4.1 explains when the large set axioms are preserved.
-It is well-known that small forcing preserves most large cardinal axioms, and this is what Chapter 4 is showing.
+It is well-known that small forcing preserves most large cardinal axioms, and this is what Section 4.1 shows.
 It uses unfamilar notion called *applicative topology*, but we will not use the full structure of it.
 The definition of applicative topology looks like a mere combination of realizability and formal topology, and the thesis just uses realizability to derive metatheoretic results.

-Section 4.2 is
+Section 4.2 discusses about the disjunction and existence properties of large set axioms.

 Further behavior of large sets
 ------